 The documentary “Adapting to a changing climate” highlights the growing recognition of the need for adaptation to climate change around the world and is translated into nine languages.

-How do Parties address adaptation?
+How do Parties address adaptation and loss and damage?

 Least Developed Countries work programme:

 In 2001, at COP 7 in Marrakesh, Parties acknowledged the specific needs of least developed countries (LDCs), in that they are least capable of dealing with the adverse effects of climate change, and adopted a dedicated package of decisions to support them.
 The LDC work programme includes, among other things, national adaptation programmes of action (NAPAs).
 Through their NAPAs, the LDCs identify priority activities that respond to their urgent and immediate adaptation needs.
 The Least Developed Countries Fund (LDCF) was established to support the programme’s implementation.
 The LDCs are also supported by a Least Developed Countries Expert Group (LEG) that provides technical support and advice.

 Nairobi work programme on impacts, vulnerability and adaptation to climate change:

 The Nairobi work programme (NWP) was established at COP11 (December 2005), under the SBSTA, to facilitate and catalyze the development and dissemination of information and knowledge that would inform and support adaptation policies and practices.
 Through its diverse range of modalities, the NWP provides unique opportunities for linking relevant institutions, processes, resources and expertise outside the Convention to respond to adaptation knowledge needs arising from the implementation of the various workstreams under the Convention and identified by Parties.